what3words/w3w-swift-components/Documentation/Autosuggest/autosuggest.md

 Overview
 --------

-This document covers `W3WAutoSuggestTextField` and `W3WAutoSuggestSearchController`, because they both conform to our `W3WAutoSuggestTextFieldProtocol` for returning any addresses the user choses, as well as to set options.
+This document covers `W3WAutoSuggestTextField` and `W3WAutoSuggestSearchController`.
+Because they both conform to our `W3WAutoSuggestTextFieldProtocol` they both have basically the same interface.

 <img src="autosuggest.png" width="250">